Showing posts with label Microwave Cooking. Show all posts

 2. Rotate a quarter turn.
 Microwave for 3 more minutes.

 The above microwaving times are for two halves of a baker potato in a 900-watt oven.
 Microwaving times can vary depending on the wattage and age of the oven.
-If you are using a 700 or 1100 watt oven, adjust microwaving time accordingly.
+If you are using a 700- or 1100-watt oven, adjust microwaving time accordingly.
 If you are putting four halves in there, lengthen the microwaving time accordingly.

 It is possible to over-microwave a potato, thus making it rubbery; so, underestimating is always your best course of action.
 If it's not perfect on your first attempt, you'll have a pretty good idea of how to make it so on your second.
 And if you discover when cutting the potatoes that they are not completely cooked, not a big deal; back in the microwave they go for another minute or so.